FairpoolDEX/contracts/Market-Crash-Protection.md

 You can save money with Market Crash Protection contracts.
 They give you the right to sell your tokens at a guaranteed price even if the market price has crashed.

 Suppose you bought 1000 LINK tokens at 40 USDT each (total spend: 40000 USDT).
 After that LINK crashed to 10 USDT (4x drop).
-If you don't have any [protection tokens](#protection-token), you have to bear the loss.
-But let's say you bought 1000 LINK protection tokens that allow you to sell 1000 LINK at 30 USDT each.
+If you don't have any protection, you have to bear the loss.
+But let's say you bought protection that allows you to sell 1000 LINK at 30 USDT each.
 In this case, you can sell your LINK tokens at a guaranteed price (30 USDT) instead of market price (10 USDT).
 So, you can recover 30000 USDT instead of 10000 USDT.
 That means you can save 20000 USDT.

 Here is a full scenario: